gardener/cc-utils/doc/pipeline.rst

 .. code-block:: yaml

   my_pipeline:
+    render_pipeline: True # default value - may be omitted
     template: 'default'   # default value - may be omitted
     base_definition:
       ... # same schema as for jobs applies